BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_The_Physics_Engine.md

 That means that changing the object's position or rotation in babylon code will also move the impostor.
 The impostor is also the one updating the object's position after the physics engine is finished calculating the next step.

-Playground example (sphere rotation and position) - http://www.babylonjs-playground.com/#B5BDU Notice how the sphere rotates (due to the rotate function), but this rotation is not being taken into account by the phyysics engine.
+Playground example (sphere rotation and position) - http://www.babylonjs-playground.com/#B5BDU Notice how the sphere rotates (due to the rotate function), but this rotation is not being taken into account by the physics engine.

 Playground example (box rotation and position) - http://www.babylonjs-playground.com/#2ADVLV In this case the rotation does influence the physics engine due to the geometric shape - a box standing on its edge will need to fall to either side, which influences its velocities.